Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

-Although heat is included in the name, you can use a heat pump for air conditioning.
-It works by moving heat instead of generating it (furnaces burn fuel to generate heat) which is why it is used as a dual function unit.
-It’s true that heat pumps can be very efficient, although most air conditioners are similar in terms of energy efficiency.
-Just look at these two high quality units from Lennox.
+Although heat is in the name, you can use a heat pump for air conditioning.
+It works by transferring heat instead of generating it (the way a furnace does) which is why it can be used as a dual function system.
+It’s true that heat pumps can be very efficient, but most air conditioners are roughly equivalent in terms of their efficiency.
+Just look at these two top of the line systems from Lennox.

 What is SEER and HSPF?

-SEER is an efficiency guideline for air conditioning systems, and the larger the number, the more efficient it is.
-The difference between 23.5 and 26 is not great though, and the efficiency changes depending on the model.
-On the other hand, HSPF is another scale that stands for “heating seasonal performance factor” and is unique to heat pumps.
-It tells you how efficient the equipment is at heating.
-We can see from these examples when comparing efficiency ratings, air conditioners are mostly equal, if not even better depending on the model you choose.
-The largest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC only cools.
+SEER is an efficiency guideline for air conditioners, and the higher the number, the better it is.
+The difference between 23.5 and 26 is not astounding however, and the efficiency varies depending on the model.
+On the other hand, HSPF is a rating system that stands for “heating seasonal performance factor” and is unique to heat pumps.
+It tells you how efficient the unit is at heating.
+We can see from these examples that as far as energy efficiency goes, air conditioners are about equal, if not a little better depending on the model you choose.
+The biggest difference between the two is that heat pumps can also heat your home while an AC cannot.

 Does climate matter for heat pumps?

-Heat pumps are most effective in warm climates with mild winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
-We encourage you to consult with a NATE certified HVAC technician who has experience in your area before getting your heart set on a heat pump.
+Heat pumps are most effective in warmer climates with mild winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
+We encourage you to consult with a ACE certified HVAC technician who has experience in your region before getting your heart set on a heat pump.
 If the equipment just isn’t right for your area, you could have extremely high electric bills.
-Once the temperature sinks too low, it’s much harder for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
-This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption up.
+Once the temperature gets too low, it’s difficult for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption up.

 How to achieve maximum efficiency with your heat pump

-In certain areas, heat pumps can function with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
-This is a wonderful alternative for particular northern climates, but extra land must be available in order to install the correct piping for a geothermal system.
+In some areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
+This is a great alternative for certain northern climates, but more land must be available in order to install the necessary piping for a geothermal system.

-When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to review the pros and cons of each heating and cooling system so you don’t end up buying a system that doesn’t work when extreme temperatures hit, or investing in additional systems when one would suffice.
+Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up investing in a system that shuts down when extreme temperatures hit, or investing in two systems when one would suffice.

-a complimentary in-home quote.
-We are available to answer any and all of your questions to ensure you choose the right option for your home.
+If you’re not sure which system would work best for you, call Service Experts Heating, Air Conditioning & Plumbing to schedule a complimentary in-home quote.
+We are happy to answer any and all of your questions to make sure you make the right decision for your home.